wiktor34306/wiktor34306/README.md

 ## 👋🚀 About Me
-My name is Wiktor and I'm a student of Computer Science.
+Hello!
+My name is Wiktor and I'm a Computer Science graduate.

 ## 🔗 Links